globocom/kong-plugin-proxy-cache/CONTRIBUTING.md

 **Before submitting a pull request**, please make sure the following is done:

 1. Fork the repository and create your branch from master.
-2. Run `make mk-vm` in the repository root.
+2. Run `make create-virtualmachine` in the repository root.
 3. If you’ve fixed a bug or added code that should be tested, add tests!

 ### Contribution Prerequisites